janetschel/advent-of-code/README.md

 ## Utils
 My [utils](https://github.com/janetschel/advent-of-code-2021/tree/main/src/main/java/dev/janetschel/utils) will have some handy functions/classes to work with the input.
-Most notably the "implementation" of my on `Optionals<T>` to speed up handling input.
+Most notably the "implementation" of my of `Optional<Long>` to speed up handling input.
 Feel free to PR this.
+Will be updated during AoC.

 <hr/>

 ## (Public) Leaderboard appearances
-Although each day will have its own `README.md` all of my leaderboard appearances (< 1000) will be listed here.
+Although each day will have its own `README.md` all of my leaderboard appearances (< 1000) for `<part1, part2>` will be listed here.
+For the exact solve times check out each day's `README.md`.

 - Day 1: #724, #675
 - ...